Nest Your Adaptive Algorithm for Parameter-Agnostic Nonconvex Minimax Optimization: Non-nested and nested adaptive methods

 (2) Assume the averaging function $\psi^x$ and $\psi^y$ are the same, and satisfy that for any $\tau$, if $v_t^x = \tau v_t^y$ and $(g_t^x)^2 = \tau (g_t^y)^2$ then $v_{t+1}^x = \tau v_{t+1}^y$.
 With $\beta^x = \beta^y$, $v_0^x = v_0^y = 0$ and $m_0^x = m_0^y = 0$ (which are commonly used in practice), non-nested adaptive method will not converge when $r \leq L$:

 When $r = L$, $\nabla_x f(x_t, y_t) = \nabla_x f(x_0, y_0)$ for all $t$. \end{lemma}

 \begin{remark} Most popular adaptive stepsizes we mentioned before, such as Adam, AMSGrad and AdaGrad, have averaging functions satisfying the assumption in the lemma.
-Any point on the line $y = Lx$ is a stationary point for the above function.
+Any point on the line $y = Lx$ is a stationary point for the above function, and the distance from a point to this line is proportional to its gradient norm, so the divergence in gradient norm will also implies that of iterates.
+In the proof, we will also show that the averaged or best iterate will still diverge under the same condition.
 The lemma implies that for any given time-scale $r$, there exists a problem for which the non-nested algorithm does not converge to the stationary point, so they are not parameter-agnostic. \end{remark}

 We compare non-nested and nested methods combined with different stepsizes schemes: Adam, AMSGrad, AdaGrad and fixed stepsize, on the function: $-\frac{1}{2}y^2 + 2xy - 2x^2$.
 In the experiments of this section, we halt the inner loop when the (stochastic) gradient about $y$ is smaller than $1/t$ or the number iteration is greater than $t$.
 We observe from Figure \ref{fig:1_2_func_determ_diff_ratio} that the thresholds for the non-convergence of non-nested methods ($r=2$ for adaptive methods and $r=4$ for GDA) are exactly as predicted by the lemma.
 Although the adaptive methods admit a smaller two-time-scale threshold than GDA in this example, it is not a universal phenomenon from our experiments in Section \ref{sec:experiments}.
 Interestingly, nested adaptive methods are robust to different two-time-scales and always have the trend to converge to the stationary point.